Author: Kate Sherwood

 Home Fires is the fourth and final book in Kate Sherwood's Common Law series and the series goes out with a bang, as in let's blow sh*t up and it is straight-up magnificent.

-BTW, I finished the last chapters of Home Free on a plane, followed up by the 2016 remake of The Magnificent Seven starring Denzel Washington and Chris Pratt.
+BTW, I finished the last chapters of Home Free on a plane, and then watched the 2016 remake of The Magnificent Seven starring Denzel Washington and Chris Pratt.
 It was a perfect combination since Home Fires, similar to The Magnificent Seven, is basically the residents banding together to defend their town against a heavily-armed force - in this case, survivalists / militia marching into Mosely to break some of their group out of jail.
 Just imagine Wade Granger played by Chris Pratt, and you're in the right frame of mind.

 Finally, finally, Wade and Jericho are on the same page.
 Whatever they end up doing, they're doing it together: "In the future, if Wade was going to be in danger, then Jericho would be right beside him.
 Keeping him safe, hopefully, but at least doing something, being there for whatever happened, good or bad."
 But first they need to survive an all-out assault by the militia, complete with grenades, rocket launchers and a little something special cooked up by Wade: